Krishnom/ansible-playbooks/linux/README.md

 > Update ansible_user and ansible_password in vars.yml file to user with sudo access on the machine.
 You do not require asible_passwd if sudo access with NOPASSWD is set.

 ## Linux
-### Create user and let user reset password on next login.
+### Create user with random password(gets printed in cleartext on console) and forces user to set password on first login.
 This doesn't do anything if user is already there.
 `ansible-playbook -i hosts.ini linux/create_users.yml -K --extra-vars "username=<username> usergroup=<usergroup>"`

 > This creates user with default password set as <username>.
 At first login user will be prompt to reset password.
 > Group <usergroup> must exists

-### ID Reset (password reset) to default value(username).
+### ID Reset (password reset) to random password(gets printed in cleartext on console).
 Fails if user doesn't exists.
 `ansible-playbook -i hosts.ini linux/reset_password.yml -K --extra-vars "username=<username>"`

 ### Reset Wrong Hits (Also unlocks user)